ariabytes/IT9a-MiniProject-Portfolio/README.md

 - `password_hash()` and `password_verify()` for secure passwords
 - `real_escape_string()` for input sanitization
 - JavaScript IntersectionObserver for scroll animations
-- Bootstrap 5 glassmorphism UI with custom CSS
+- Bootstrap 5 with custom CSS

 ---